24ep/studio/README.md

     *   This automatic initialization **only happens once when the `postgres_data` Docker volume is first created** (or if the volume is empty/being newly created).

 4.  **IMPORTANT: If Database Tables Are Missing (e.g., "relation ... does not exist" errors):**
     If your application logs errors indicating that tables like "Candidate", "Position", or "User" do not exist, it means the `init-db.sql` script did not run or did not complete successfully during the last PostgreSQL container startup.
-This is almost always because the `postgres_data` volume already existed with data.
+    **This is almost always because the `postgres_data` volume already existed with data, or there was an issue mounting `init-db.sql` into the container.**

     **To force a fresh database initialization and ensure `init-db.sql` runs:**
     *   **For Local Docker Compose:**
         1.  **Stop all services:** `docker-compose down`